mpous/ming/README.md

 ### Deploy your flow into your entire fleet

-If you would like to deploy your flow into your entire fleet, you can introduce a file into the folder `node-red/app/flows` [here](https://github.com/mpous/balena-nodered-mqtt/tree/master/node-red/app/flows).
+If you would like to deploy your flow into your entire fleet, you can introduce a file into the folder `node-red/app/flows` [here](https://github.com/mpous/balena-nodered-mqtt/tree/master/node-red/app/flows) on your cloned github repository.
+Then using the `balena CLI` call `balena push <your Fleet name>` and you will find the flow deployed on all your fleet.

 Go to the Node-RED UI and `Import` the flow and start using it.